allgreed/presentations/into-to-validation/main.md

 <small>[full study](ftp://ftp.software.ibm.com/software/rational/info/do-more/RAW14109USEN.pdf)</small>

+Note:
+- cost of rework,
+- Mariner 1,
-Note: cost of rework, Mariner 1, 1962, $18.5 million - attributed to missing comma or extraneous semicolon
+- 1962, $18.5 million
+- attributed to missing comma or extraneous semicolon

 <!--v-->
 ### What do we trully desire :3

 ![](/gen/desired.png)

+Note:
-Note: this is too single-minded however
+- this is too single-minded however

 <!--v-->
 ### Bugs not created equal

 ![](img/many-bugs.jpg)

+Note:
-Note: specs -> more fine grained => more potential for defects
+- specs -> more fine grained => more potential for defects
+- because bugs are added and effectively caught at different stages

 <!--v-->